Chalair Aviation

-Chalair Aviation is a French regional airline with its head office and base on the grounds of Caen – Carpiquet Airport in Carpiquet.
-It operates scheduled regional services as well as charter flights for various occasions.
+Chalair Aviation is a French regional airline with headquarters and operational base at Carpiquet Airport of Caen.
+It operates scheduled regional services as well as ad hoc charter flights.

 History

-The airline was founded in October 1986 as Chalair by Philippe Lebaron and renamed to Chalair Aviation in 1997.
+The airline was founded in October 1986 as Chalair by Philippe Lebaron and renamed Chalair Aviation in 1997 when the first scheduled flights were started.
 Starting 1997, besides business and freight flights, Chalair Aviation began operating a Fairchild Swearingen Metroliner for scheduled flights between Le Mans and Eindhoven and an ATR 42 between Cherbourg and Orly.
 Between 1997 and 2004, Chalair Aviation operated 1 Fairchild Swearingen Metroliner, 1 ATR 42-300 and 3 Cessna Citation II and CJ2 jets.

 The airline provides scheduled services as well as corporate shuttle services, freight (including toxic and corrosive material), business and sanitary flights, pilot certification and training, aircraft management and engineering and neighboring islands and JAR Part 145 maintenance services.
 The airline now employs a total 42 persons, among them 27 are pilots.

 In July 2016, Chalair Aviation took over the Antwerp to Hamburg route from bankrupt VLM Airlines, inaugurating its first service to Germany after stopping flights between Lyon and Cologne.

 German startup airline brand Green Airlines selected Chalair Aviation as their operating carrier for German domestic services from February 2021.